-- i.
+- d.
+Making the event ticketed or specifying that attendees must show a valid student or staff card - e.
+Provision of a specified number of stewards - f.
+Varying the time and location of the event - g.
+Ensuring there is no discriminatory segregation on the grounds of a protected characteristic - h.
+The College to be responsible for security arrangements (a controlling officer may be appointed for this purpose).
+The College reserves the right to pursue individuals or organisations for the additional costs involved in hosting an event - i.
 Presence of specified senior members of College staff - j.
-The refusal of admission of media representatives to the Event - k.
-Restricting the broadcasting of the Event (by whatever means) - I. The mode of appointment and role of a Chair at the Event - m.
-A translator at the Event - n.
+The refusal of admission of media representatives to the event - k.
+Restricting the broadcasting of the event (by whatever means) - I. The mode of appointment and role of a chair at the event - m.
+A translator at the event - n.
 Restricting the provision of alcohol - o.
-Arranging a panel of speakers rather than single speaker - p.
-Increasing the number of speakers or topics at the Event - 17.
-If the Event Panel considers that the potential risks of the proposed Event infringing the limits and duties imposed by law can be sufficiently mitigated by attaching conditions to the Event, the Event Panel may authorise the Event to go ahead with those conditions in place.
-A record of the meeting of the Event Panel will be kept by Registry Services and an annual report of decisions will be made to Academic Board and the College Equalities Committee. - 18.
-The cost of additional arrangements deemed necessary by the Event Panel will be discussed with the Event Organiser who may be required to make a financial guarantee in advance of the Event.
-If the Event Organiser is unable to meet the additional costs of hosting and meet the Terms and Conditions of the Booking, the Event may not be authorised. - 19.
-The role of the Event Panel is to identify and agree with the Event Organiser measures that will enable an Event to go ahead without infringing the rights and duties imposed by law.
-If the Event Panel cannot do this, it will refer the Event proposal to the Vice Master who will convene a Freedom of Speech Panel to consider the proposed Event and the conditions and arrangements to manage it.
+Arranging a panel of speakers rather than a single speaker - p.
+Increasing the number of speakers or topics at the event - 16.
+If the Event Panel considers that the potential risks of the proposed event infringing the limits and duties imposed by law can be sufficiently mitigated by attaching conditions to the event, the Event Panel may authorise the event to go ahead with those conditions in place.
+A record of the meeting of the Event Panel will be kept by Registry Services and an annual report of decisions will be made to Academic Board and the College Equalities Committee. - 17.
+The cost of additional arrangements deemed necessary by the Event Panel will be discussed with the event organiser who may be required to make a financial guarantee in advance of the event.
+If the event organiser is unable to meet the additional costs of hosting and meet the Terms and Conditions of the booking, the event may not be authorised. - 18.
+The role of the Event Panel is to identify and agree with the event organiser measures that will enable an event to go ahead without infringing the rights and duties imposed by law.
+If the Event Panel cannot do this, it will refer the event proposal to the College Secretary, who will convene a Freedom of Speech Panel to consider the proposed event and the conditions and arrangements to manage it.